-© Crown copyright 2014
+© Crown copyright 2015

-You may re-use this document/publication (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence v2.0.
+This publication (not including logos) is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.